olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_8.md

 ## Part 1

-Part 1 requires us to traverse the graph starting from 'AAA' until we terminate, and then return the number of instructions required to reach it.
+Part 1 requires us to traverse the graph starting from 'AAA' until we the terminating node is reached.
+The number of instructions required to terminate should be returned.

 In my solution, it seemed natural to represent the map as a directed graph with each vertex connected to two other vertices.
 From here, the answer can be found by iteration; We move through the graph until an 'ending node' is reached while keeping a counter for the number of instructions used.

 ## Part 2

 In part 2, we are instead told to reinterpret which nodes are entry nodes and exit nodes.
 Nodes are entry nodes if they end in 'A', and exit nodes if they end in 'Z'.
 We now have multiple entrance and exit nodes.
-The entry nodes are traversed in the same manner as part 1, albeit simultaneously until all current nodes are exit nodes.
+The entry nodes are traversed in the same manner as part 1, albeit simultaneously and we only terminate the sequence once all current nodes are exit nodes.
 We must then return the number of steps it took to end the sequence.

-This problem is now far too large to brute force, and we must find another more numerical way to solve it.
+This problem is now far too large to brute force, and we must consider numerical ways to solve it.

-I found my solution by moving simulataneously through the graph, counting the number of steps for each entry point to reach an exit, until all routes being processed had reached an ending node at least once.

-From here, the answer can be found by calculating the product of the prime factors of the number of steps for each starting node to reach *AN* ending.
+I considered each entry node separately, tracking the number of instructions it took for each entry node to reach its first ending node.
+Once all routes had been processed, I found the prime factors of each of these numbers.
+The answer can then be found by taking the product over the unique prime factors.

 ## Improvements